 - How will they deal with emergencies?

-- How will they discipline your child?
+- How will manage if your child misbehaves?

 - How will they occupy your child?

 Always check references or ask others about their experiences with this babysitter.

 If you have any concerns about the babysitter, you should ask them to leave.
 If you suspect that the babysitter has harmed or endangered your child, report them to the agency, the person who recommended them, and/or the police.

 Tell the babysitter what you expect of them and when you will be back.
 It is also a good idea to agree on a fee.
 There are no set fees for babysitters in Australia — how much you pay them depends on their age, experience, how often you need them and the hours you need the care.
 As a guide, most babysitters charge $15 to $26 per hour — more if the babysitter comes from an agency.

 Before you leave, give the babysitter important information like: